k-rns/2020-10-26-WHOI-Data/index.md

 </ol>

 <strong>Install Method 2: Using the base environment</strong>
 <p>This method may be quite slow for some people and you may encounter more issues than method 1.
-But if you have completed your installs with this method and your test works then you are all set for the workshp (See "Testing Your Installs" section Below).</p>
+But if you have completed your installs with this method and your test works then you are all set for the worksohp (See "Testing Your Installs" section Below).</p>

 <strong>Steps</strong>
 <ol>